borangao/borangao.github.io/_pages/research.md

 ### MESuSIE
 MESuSIE is a software for multi-ancestry fine-mapping.
 This work is in Press in Nature Genetics titled "MESuSiE enables scalable and powerful multi-ancestry fine-mapping of causal variants in genome-wide association studies".
 The software can be found [here](https://github.com/borangao/meSuSie).
-We also provided detailed instruction and analysis example [here](https://borangao.github.io/meSuSie_Analysis/), and a web application [here](https://borangao.shinyapps.io/meSuSie/)
+We also provided detailed instruction and analysis example [here](https://borangao.github.io/meSuSie_Analysis/), and a web application [here](https://borangao.shinyapps.io/meSuSie/).
+[Download paper here](https://www.nature.com/articles/s41588-023-01604-7)

 ### GECKO
 GECKO is a software for genetic correlation estimation.
 The work was published in PLOS GENETICS titled "Accurate genetic and environmental covariance estimation with composite likelihood in genome-wide association studies".
 GECKO can be download [here](https://github.com/borangao/GECKO) with detailed example and descriptions.